 The difference in settling tank design consists in the arrangement of the input and outlet devices, and hence the value of their capacity.
 The latter depends not only on the geometrical shape of the settling tank, but also on the ratio of the volume efficiency.

 General Principles: Vertical flow settling tank with side inlet operates as follows.
 The wastewater is supplied into the distributing gutter mounted on the perimeter of the settling tank (the gutter has a special design with variable profile section).
 Then liquid gets into the annular cavity through the spillway between the settling tank wall and training partition wall.
 There is a sediment barrier at the bottom of the annular cavity, which redistributes the flow of water in the sludge zone.
 Treated water drainage is performed through a triangular weir (located on both sides) in a circular collecting tray.
-At that, light materials (grease, oil and so forth) are removed from the water surface through a funnel located in the annular cavity.
+At that, light materials (grease) are removed from the water surface through a funnel located in the annular cavity.

 Dimensions of vertical primary settling tank can be determined from the expression: